landoscar/landoscar/README.md

 ꧁⎝ 𓆩༺✧༻𓆪 ⎠꧂ ⤷ ゛ ˎˊ˗ my introduction may be difficult to read, i apologize. i have not decorated my readme in awhile.

-ᡕᠵデᡁ᠊╾━ - - i prefer to go by anastasia or oscar / arvid, your choice whether to call me one or the other. i am not a kin of oscar piastri.
+ᡕᠵデᡁ᠊╾━ - - i prefer to go by vixen or oscar / arvid, your choice whether to call me one or the other. i am not a kin of oscar piastri.
 I am not a kin of Arvid Lindblad or Liam Lawson Either.
 I am not a shifter.

 I am neurodivergent, I am open to say this because i am deadass not scared of some people on a pony game.